mui/material-ui/docs/data/joy/components/aspect-ratio/aspect-ratio.md

 # Aspect Ratio

-<p class="description">The Aspect Ratio component crops its contents to match the desired ratio.</p>
+<p class="description">The Aspect Ratio component resizes its contents to match the desired ratio.</p>

 ## Introduction

-Aspect Ratio is a wrapper component for quickly cropping content (such as images) to conform to your preferred ratio of width to height.
+Aspect Ratio is a wrapper component for quickly resizing content to conform to your preferred ratio of width to height.
+Media content like images can be stretched, resized, and cropped based on the CSS `object-fit` property.

 :::info
 A [native CSS `aspect-ratio` property](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) does exist, but MUI does not plan to implement it until browser compatibility increases.